spacetimeengineer/mupy/README.md

 ### Lessons

+- Once we built the parts and tested them, we manufactured many more except and realized that we didnt actually know what to assemble and this represented a fundemental problem since it forced the decision that parts should indeed derive from design plans themselves and not the other way around ; for the sake of optimization.
+This violated manyof the originals clauses but it also introduced a new opertunity.

+- There was no set of optimal parts that could be designed unless it had infinite permutations.
+The CUBX0012 family was very fun but it had its problems and in some cases was an engineering

 ## Project ρ++

 Project ρ++ was an extension of project ρ.
 Just some context ; in these days the hardware 'elements' that were in the process of being developed and tested were treated as agents which expressed the ρ hardware assembly language.
 Some more context ; A hardware assembly language should be compared to a software programming language since that if we program software and we assemble hardware then it may be nessecary to build a hardware assembly language which we would classify legos as being.